james-at-work/tablecheck-data-operations-take-home/README.md

   - [ ] How much money did the "Restaurant at the end of the universe" make?
   - [ ] What was the most popular dish at each restaurant?
   - [ ] What was the most profitable dish at each restaurant?
+  - [ ] Who visited each store the most, and who visited the most stores?

 ## Tasks